AverageHelper/node-lazy-sequence/README.md

 [![Tests](https://github.com/AverageHelper/node-lazy-sequence/actions/workflows/build.yml/badge.svg)](https://github.com/AverageHelper/node-lazy-sequence/actions/workflows/build.yml)

+I've long been fascinated by [Swift's `LazySequence` structures](https://developer.apple.com/documentation/swift/lazysequence).
+The idea of simplifying sequence operations by performing them at once, rather than in several iterations, seems a simple and very reasonable optimization for some circumstances.

+Why not have the same in Node?

 ## Prerequisites

-TODO: Check what Node version we should support.
-This project requires NodeJS (version 10 or later) and NPM.
+This project requires NodeJS (version 6 or later) and NPM.
 [Node](https://nodejs.org/) and [NPM](https://npmjs.org/) are really easy to install.
 To make sure you have them available on your machine, try running the following command: